-Common ridged deformed rebar is stocked locally in sizes ranging from #3 to #8 (3/8” to 1”). ¼” smooth rebar and various types of ladder and block reinforcing is also available.
+Common ridged deformed rebar is stocked locally in sizes ranging from #3 to #8 (3/8” to 1”). ¼” smooth rebar and various types of ladder and block reinforcing are also available.
 Local rebar is usually available in 20’ lengths, and by the piece or per bundle.
 Sizes not commonly sold can be ordered.

-Some of the local steel rebar suppliers are happy to do initial cutting, forming, and tying of sections at additional cost, which can save valuable time on the worksite.
+Some of the local steel rebar suppliers are happy to do the initial cutting, forming, and tying of sections at additional cost, which can save valuable time on the worksite.

 Windows and Doors

 A decent selection of low to mid-quality doors and windows are stocked in stores on Provo, yet the general practice when building is to special order or independently import exactly what’s needed for a specific project.

 It’s best to consider storm and impact-rated windows, and ratings for solar heat gain, U-factor, and air leakage (important for hurricane resistance).
 The added cost of the better-rated products is often worthwhile.

 Ceramic and porcelain tiles are the most common flooring choice in the Turks and Caicos, and when properly installed, offer decades of life.